nick-singh/simple-text-classification/readme.md

 ```

   2. Load the amazon review dataset that can be found [here](https://www.kaggle.com/snap/amazon-fine-food-reviews/downloads/Reviews.csv/2)
   3. Create to seperate dataframes that contain reviews that have a score >3 (positive) and score < 3 (negative).
-You can assume that a score of 3 is netural.
+You can assume that a score of 3 is neutral.
   4. Join the two dataframes and shuffle the contents
   5. Create a training set and a test set using:
   		1. Text for the training data